 As a result of these changes, many traditional DVD distributors have jumped onto the VOD bandwagon hoping to recoup lost revenues.
 Here is my graphic to describe how traditional film distributors view VOD release windows:

 But the truth is, film distribution has become a commodity.
 There are now a gazillion platforms that allow you to get your movie seen and selling.
 And even more sobering for the old film distribution guard is the fact many of these platforms are accessible without their help.
 This means traditional distributors have to come up with interesting ways to secure your VOD rights.

 No. But we will get you on Amazon.

 Well, I know the guy there and I can ask him to give your movie special placement.
-Besides, we have been in business for 250 years.
+Plus as a distributor, we have access to more Amazon territories than you do.
+And we have been in business for 250 years.
 So we have more experience to help you.

 Wait… VOD wasn’t around 250 years ago.
 And besides, I have thousands of people on my mailing list asking to buy the movie.
 Wouldn’t it make sense to sell my movie directly to them?